skinny85/jilt/Readme.md

 Instances of those interfaces are obtained by calling other static methods of the Builder class, with the same name as the name of the interface, which is the same as the name of the required property (just uppercased in the case of the interface name).
-For optional properties, since they share the same interface, the static methods are nested in one more interface, called `Optional`, to make them more discoverable.
+For optional properties, since they share the same interface, the static methods are nested in one more class, called `Optional`, to make them more discoverable.
 You pass the value of a given property to those static methods.